ikvk/imap_tools/README.rst

 Search criteria
 ^^^^^^^^^^^^^^^

-This chapter about "criteria" and "charset" arguments of MailBox methods: fetch, uids, numbers
+You can use 3 arg types for "criteria" argument of MailBox methods: fetch, uids, numbers:

-You can use 3 approaches to build search criteria:

 .. code-block:: python

-    from imap_tools import AND, OR, NOT
+    from imap_tools import AND

     mailbox.fetch(AND(subject='weather'))  # query, the str-like object
     mailbox.fetch('TEXT "hello"')          # str
     mailbox.fetch(b'TEXT "\xd1\x8f"')      # bytes, *charset arg is ignored

-The "charset" is argument used for encode criteria to this encoding.
-You can pass the criteria as bytes in the desired encoding - in this case, the encoding will be ignored.
+Use "charset" argument for encode criteria to the desired encoding.
+If "criteria" is bytes - encoding will be ignored.

 .. code-block:: python